 Jump start the day uncovering this open-air museum.
 Our Local Guide gives you the inside track as the group learns about Florence’s cultural beginnings and explores streets crammed with artworks from masters like Michelangelo.
 Then learn from the masters how Florentine leather is made and understand this region’s traditional art.
 With bargains and bustle, the city’s markets are a great place to hang out.
 Grab a gelato and enjoy this gorgeous city.
 Tonight, there’s a choice of a group dinner – an authentic Tuscan feast.
 Try regional dishes in a fantastic Tuscan country setting.
 Then keep it moving with a night out and get your groove on at Florence’s biggest nightclub.

+Farewell Florence - today we have the epicenter of Italy on our horizons.
+Pizza and piazzas … we can't wait.
 Travel through Tuscany’s rustic hills, past the recognisable cypress tree landscapes of this olive oil producing region, to vibrant Rome.
 Stylish Rome oozes energy and overflows with relics from another age.
 Our special access coach tour gets you right into the thriving atmosphere of this living timeline as your Trip Manager shows you the Colosseum and Piazza Venezia.
 Continue on foot to check out the Pantheon and Piazza Navona.
 Honour tradition at the Trevi Fountain and throw a coin in the fountain’s waters (it’s meant to improve your chances of returning to Rome!) or maybe hang out with your new friends at the Spanish Steps, sit back with a few slices of pizza and people watch.

 This morning, make the most of our Local Guide’s inside knowledge with an optional guided tour of the Vatican Museums, including the Sistine Chapel and St. Peter’s Basilica.
 Take off into the city and absorb the atmosphere, as Vespas flash past timeworn monuments that are surrounded by fountains, pizzerias, cafés and bars.
 Before you hit the shops, let your Trip Manager point you in the right direction with some tips on the best buys.
 In your free time, live the local lifestyle by indulging in a long lunch on a paved piazza or knock back a shot of espresso at the bar, like the Romans do.